founta/vrc_show_hr/README.md

 3. Obtain an authentication token from (TODO -- link for pulsoid application token)
 4. Paste the authentication token into the field on the web UI and press the "Update pulsoid access token" button

-Double click the executable to run, and press ctrl-c in the window it opens up to stop the program.
-It will save a configuration file in the same folder the .exe is located
+Double click the executable to run, and close the window it opens up to stop the program.
+It will save a configuration file in the same folder the .exe is located (it saves the file in the current working directory)